Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

 for iteration indices $p$.
 Here $b^{s}_j=\frac{2}{\pi}\arctan(x_j)$ such that in (\ref{Leray2}) we have

-where the latter term is essentially supported on $K^{\rho}_0$, i.e. we exponential spatial decay outside.
-It suffices to estimate convolutions of the Leray projection terms (\ref{Leray1}) and (\ref{Leray2}) with Gaussian upper bounds of the fundamental solution $p^{\rho}_{\nu}$.
+where the latter term has its essentially mass on $K^{\rho,t}_0$ in the sense of a statement as at (\ref{transformedrep2}) above.
+It suffices to estimate convolutions of the Leray projection terms (\ref{Leray1}) and (\ref{Leray2}) with Gaussian upper bounds of the fundamental solution $p^{\rho,\nu}$.
 As we have a damping term we have certainly such a Gaussian upper bound

 for some $\lambda>0$ and $C>0$.
 Rough standard convolution estimates of the form (where we may assume that $q,p\geq D$)